 And I think it’s time I joined them, for even intrepid food bloggers need a break.

 But before I go, I’ll leave you with a question – do you have any recommendations for Berlin, Munich or Frankfurt?
-Next week, with mixed emotions and a great deal of longing, Greg and I will be setting on the last leg of our trip in Germany.
+Next week, with mixed emotions and a great deal of longing, G and I will be setting on the last leg of our trip in Germany.
 So if you have any favourite places or findings from Munich, where we will spend a day; Berlin, where we have a full four days; and Frankfurt, where we have a couple of days – please leave a comment below.

 Have a great weekend, wherever you are.